-If the statutory timeframe is paused due to one or more of the reasons outlined in the Regulations, the determining authority should keep the claimant informed of the status of the initial liability decision and the effect of further requests for information on decision-making.
-The claimant should be advised of when the period(s) in which calendar days are not counted starts and ends.
-Determining authorities should also ensure that all periods in which calendar days are not counted are recorded on their claims management systems.
+If the statutory timeframe is paused due to a 'stop-clock' measure, the determining authority should keep the claimant informed of the status of the initial liability decision and the effect of further requests for information on decision-making.

-As the statutory timeframes for decision-making, including the periods during which the calendar days are not counted, are not determinations under section 60(1) of the SRC Act, the provisions are not subject to reconsideration under section 62 of the SRC Act or appeal at the Administrative Review Tribunal.
-If a claimant disagrees with a determining authority's conduct associated with applying the statutory timeframes for decision-making, they will need to make an application to the Federal Court of Australia.15
+As the statutory timeframes for decision-making including the 'stop-clock' measures are not determinations under section 60(1) of the SRC Act, the provisions are not subject to reconsideration under section 62 of the SRC Act or appeal at the Administrative Appeals Tribunal.
+If a claimant disagrees with a determining authority's conduct associated with applying the statutory timeframes for decision-making, they will need to make an application to the Federal Court of Australia.13